ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_estimation.md

 #store vector of parameter in EoSModel
 EstimationUtils.set_eos_parameters!(est_model,theta1)

-#or, we can do it using julia broaccasting:
+#or, we can do it using julia broadcasting:
 est_model .= theta1

 @assert theta1 == EstimationUtils.get_eos_parameters(est_model)